zaiisao/Documentation/en/Interactive Broadcast/screensharing_ios.md

 title: Share the Screen
 description:
 platform: iOS
-updatedAt: Mon Mar 09 2020 07:05:13 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 04:28:23 GMT+0800 (CST)
 ---
 # Share the Screen
 ## Introduction
-During a video call or live broadcast, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.
+During a video call or interactive streaming, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.

 Screen sharing is applied in the following scenarios: